DHR has made a strategic commitment to serving the unique needs of the Private Equity industry on a global basis.

 Corporate boards often say that succession planning is their top priority, but at publicly traded companies, directors rarely get to turn that planning into action: The average CEO tenure at S&P 500 firms is nearly 10 years.
 That’s in sharp contrast to the private equity world.
 PE firms hold investments in dozens of companies, and after making an investment, they nearly always replace the CEO.
 More >

 Some consider the skill set of the Chief Financial Officer (CFO) to be more “portable” from industry to industry or business model to business model than other senior level members of the executive team.
 Based on the experience of our clients in the Private Equity Practice, the core financial acumen and analytical competencies of an effective CFO can be appropriately applied in different industry or business settings; however, their success will depend on a multitude of situational factors.
+Is the CFO who successfully partnered with the CEO to grow a company and related infrastructure from $25 million to $100 million qualified to do the same in a company growing from $250 million to $1 billion?
+Perhaps not.
+Stage and proof points from prior experience matter.
 More >

 The ideal profile of a CEO in a private equity sponsored company is situational – highly dependent on the investment thesis for a particular entity.
 More >